dzsm/sqc-dft/README.md

 However keep in mind that for performant simulation this code is not suitable.
 (However it could be eventually)

 TODO:

+ - What the natural path would be is to separate the core algorithms and put it into python environment, so that lebedev integrals could be evaulated there.
  - First of all, have a built in test case with solid results (for example compare with basic ADF results)
  - DIIS
  - better command line